rooprob/puppeteer/README.markdown

 things.
 I feel comfortable doing stuff this way, but I change my mind easily.
 So if you have something to suggest, please do it.
 Fork it, change it, adapt it, enlighten me with better ways of doing things.

+## First steps

+* Make sure you remove `.git/` folder, because you would like to have your own versioning, isn't it?
+* Install needed NPM packages for dev purposes: `npm install`
+* Remember that you should have Gulp.js, Bower and some other NPM packages installed globally
+* Install project dependencies: `bower install`
+* Run your Gulp dev task: `gulp dev`
+* Open your browser and your editor and start coding: `http://localhost:3000/dist/`

+## Folder structure

+* `./dist/`: Generated files, ready to be used
+* `./src/`: The source code of your app
+* `./src/index.html`: App web page, the entry point!
+* `./src/javascript.coffee`: Your main source file, it includes every other one
+* `./src/app/`: Your fabulous app
+* `./src/app/app.coffee`: The file for the main object of your App, the namespace
+* `./src/app/entities/`: Entities (Collections and Models) used on the app
+* `./src/app/lib/`: Code related with the behaviour of your app.
+Think of it like a config for your app objects, not frameworks
+* `./src/app/modules/`: Modules that you will use to build your app: HeaderModule, FooterModule, KittensModule and so on
+* `./src/config/`: Config files for your frameworks: Backbone, jQuery
+* `./src/images/`: Images used in your app
+* `./src/styles/`: Sass styles for the app
+* `./test/`: Test suite
+* `./test/test.coffee`: Include your specs on this files
+* `./test/specs/`: Your awesome specs to ensure the quality of your app
+* `./vendor/`: Dependencies downloaded by Bower